What hurts more than rejection?

 Your skills and experiences are obviously eye-catching and relevant enough to get someone’s attention, so it’s not that you don’t have anything to talk about.
 Instead, you’re probably not conveying your stories well.
 Sometimes it’s all about the delivery.

 In the end, the only way to address this is through practice.
 You have the raw goods.
 Now, polish them up by going back to the basics and answering practice interview questions aloud with a friend.
-Read up on how to structure a response to a behavioral question here.
-Then, go to town with these 31 common interview questions.
+Read up on how to structure a response to a behavioral question

 3. You’re Not Getting Calls Period